taisei-project/taisei/doc/BUILD.rst

 On macOS, you're probably better off using Docker and the `Docker container <https://hub.docker.com/r/mstorsjo/llvm-mingw/>`__ that ``llvm-mingw`` provides, and installing ``nsis`` on top of it.
-Refer to ``misc/ci/Dockerfile.windows`` for more insight.

-However, you can still compile on a Windows-based computer by leveraging Windows 10's
+Another options for Windows-based computers is leveraging Windows 10's
-`Windows For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows.
+`Windows For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows using their Ubuntu image.

 Checking Out Code
 -----------------